muan/site/_posts/2020-06-06-how-can-we-win.md

 ---
 layout: default
 date: 2020-06-06
-title: "Translation: How Can We Win"
+title: How Can We Win, transcript (zh-TW)
 feature: 1
 ---